-- Meet with the CEO to customize an agenda for the session.
+- Meet with the CEO to customize a strategy session meeting agenda.

 - Coordinate the logistics for the session - the timing, the location, the materials, lunch and dinner plans, etc.

 - Determine the right prep work for participants to be fully prepared.
 Based on the agenda preparation with the CEO, what should you ask each team member to come fully prepared to discuss?

 - Distribute, collect, and analyze prep work prior to the session.
 If there are themes that bubble up that should be added to the agenda for the session, work with the CEO to make an adjustment to the agenda.

 - Create a slide deck and any other visuals you may need for the session.

-Here’s what each participant should do to prepare:
+Here’s what each participant should do to prepare for the strategy review:

 - Each person on the team should review the agenda prior to the meeting and take ownership of preparing for the discussions in advance.
 If your team is new to strategic Annual Planning, you may want to ask each person to complete Rhythm Fan Certification prior to your session.
-This is a great way to level-set on language and give everyone a working understanding of the process to create growth strategies and annual plans.
+This is a great way to level-set on language and give everyone a working understanding of the process to create long term strategic goals.

 - Depending on what’s on the agenda for discussion, each person should gather the necessary data and information from their functional areas to make the right decisions.
 For example, if you are the head of sales, you may need to bring in specific data about sales by customer, profit by customer, and sales by product or service line.
-You may conduct some analysis of your pricing model or marketshare by category and come ready to provide a sales plan for the next year.
+You may conduct some analysis of your pricing model or market share by category and come ready to provide a sales plan for the next year.
 Depending on the strategic discussions on the agenda, there may be additional insights to collect from your team.
 We often call this lessons learned from the prior year.
 What went well?
 What didn't work?
 What should we double down on?
 What should we back away from?